 This insert has great reviews for offering the most visually realistic flames.
 It has built-in holographic technology that projects a video of a real fire, with embers and smoke, onto a physical log set.
 MagikFlame also includes a variety of sound effects for a more immersive fireplace experience.

-You have full control over the visuals, sounds effects, and heat via the intuitive and user-friendly touchscreen panel.
+You have full control over the visuals, sound effects, and heat via the intuitive and user-friendly touchscreen panel.
 A downloadable smartphone app is available too so you can turn on and off the fireplace wherever you are.
 Unfortunately, Android users can’t take advantage of this wireless feature yet.
 As of this writing, the MagikFlame app is only compatible with iOS devices.

 The MagikFlame insert is not for those on a tight budget, it comes at a premium but is well worth it.